tarekmonjur/design-principles-patterns/readme.md

 ### Work with the Adapter Pattern:

-#### Lets test a duck class with duck simulator:
+#### Let's test a duck class with a duck simulator:

 <img alt="Duck class test example" src="https://github.com/tarekmonjur/design-patterns/blob/master/dist/adapter-test-duck-class.png" />

-#### Now what if we want to test another duck called Turkey that has different interface from duck.
+#### Now what if we want to test another duck called Turkey that has a different interface from duck?

 <img alt="Duck turkey class" src="https://github.com/tarekmonjur/design-patterns/blob/master/dist/adapter-turkey-class.png" />